irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     i <- 1
     ```

-* Short comments can be placed after code preceded by one space, `#`, and then one space.
+* Short comments can be placed on the same line of the code.

     ```r
     plot(price, weight) # plot a scatter chart of price and weight